KULeuven-COSIC/Bootstrapping_BGV_BFV/README.md

 Magma implementation of bootstrapping for BGV and BFV.

-Any bugs can be reported at robin.geelen@esat.kuleuven.be.
+Any bugs can be reported to robin.geelen@esat.kuleuven.be.

 ## Content